Signotate/Dif0s/README.md

-# DebiI
+# Sign Language Markup Tool Kit

-DebiI is a sign language markup tool
+This is a tool kit for sign language transcription with a focus on language documentation.